idris-hackers/atom-language-idris/README.md

 There is a tutorial on how to use the editor under [`documentation/tutorial.md`](https://github.com/idris-hackers/atom-language-idris/blob/master/documentation/tutorial.md).

+### Working with ipkg files

+Place your ipkg file in the top level directory of your project.
+There is more information available in a in a [separate documentation](https://github.com/idris-hackers/atom-language-idris/blob/master/documentation/ipkg.md).

 ## Todo

  - Add better support for drawing attention to error-messages